ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.02/+article.md

 ### Honorable article mentions

-- [[VICE](https://www.vice.com/en/article/n7v5y7/browser-favicons-can-be-used-as-undeletable-supercookies-to-track-you-online)] Browser ‘Favicons’ Can Be Used as Undeletable ‘Supercookies’ to Track You Online
+- [[VICE](https://www.vice.com/en/article/n7v5y7/browser-favicons-can-be-used-as-undeletable-supercookies-to-track-you-online)] Browser 'Favicons' Can Be Used as Undeletable 'Supercookies' to Track You Online

 It's both fascinating and scary at the same time, how do you even think about this.
 Even then, [Firefox 85 already does something about this](https://blog.mozilla.org/security/2021/01/26/supercookie-protections/).
 It's quite amazing from them, I highly recommend reading their blog post on cracking down supercookies, along with their [Firefox 86 blog post](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/) which introduces Total Cookie Protection.